Project North Star

 The future of spatial computing deserves to be open.

 We envision a future where the physical and virtual worlds blends together into a single magical experience.
 At the heart of this experience is hand tracking, which unlocks interactions uniquely suited to virtual and augmented reality.
 To explore the boundaries of interactive design in AR, we created and open sourced Project North Star, which drove us to push beyond the limitations of existing systems." -Leap Motion

 Project North Star is an open-source Augmented Reality headset originally designed by LeapMotion (now UltraLeap) in June 2018.
 The project has had many variations since its inception, by both UltraLeap and the open-source community.
 Some of the variations are documented and linked to here but visit the discord server for more to-the-moment information.
 The headset is almost entirely 3D printable, with a handful of components like reflectors, circuit boards, cables, sensors, and screws that need to be sourced separately.
-Luckily through the help of Noah Zerkin, all the parts to make North Star headsets are easily accessible through Smart Prototyping.

 For a more detailed look into the project, checkout our General FAQ, or Mechanical pages.